How to Become a Notary in Arkansas

 Note: Depositions that are not attested to by a certified court reporter will not be accepted in Arkansas courts in accordance with the Arkansas court rules.
 Arkansas notaries who are not certified court reporters should not accept depositions as an act of their notarial office.

-What is the process to become an Arkansas electronic notary public?
+What are the steps to become an electronic notary in Arkansas?

-To become an electronic notary (eNotary), an applicant must be an Arkansas notary in good standing and:
+To become an electronic notary (eNotary) in Arkansas, an applicant must be an Arkansas notary in good standing and:

 How do I update my address on my Arkansas notary commission?

-An Arkansas notary must file an address change with the secretary of state online using the Notary Management System within thirty days of a change in their address.
+An Arkansas notary must file an amendment with the secretary of state using the Arkansas Secretary of State’s online filing portal within thirty days of a change in their address.

 How do I change my name on my notary commission in Arkansas?